-In the cradle of Southwestern cuisine, top Santa Fe restaurants emphasize local, seasonal ingredients and chile peppers on restaurant menus.
+In the cradle of Southwestern cuisine, top Santa Fe restaurants emphasize local, seasonal ingredients and chili peppers on restaurant menus.

-The question “red or green?” in Santa Fe refers to the chile salsa that tops many New Mexican dishes.
+The question “red or green?” in Santa Fe refers to the chili salsa that tops many New Mexican dishes.
 Green is usually hotter.
 To try red and green, answer “Christmas.”

 Although Santa Fe is a city of only 65,000, it is a citadel of the good life that boasts scores of restaurants that range from beloved dives to exceptional everyday eateries to world-class gourmet kitchens.
 These are among them.

 Address653 Canyon Rd A, Santa Fe, NM 87501-2762, USA

 There's no shortage of Santa Fe restaurants where you can burn the top of your mouth with potent chile dishes.
 But if you want to be kind to your taste buds and go someplace where it's actually worth tasting the food, The Compound is my first choice.
 In the beautiful dining rooms, furnished with treasures from designer Alexander Girard, savor exquisite contemporary American cuisine.
 Non-food snobs who appreciate comfort food can't go wrong with the chef's chicken schnitzel, although all the menu options tempt. ~ Susan Breslow